OPM Needs to Better Analyze and Manage Dual Compensation Waiver Data

 Agency Affected: Office of Personnel Management

-Comments: According to an OPM official, the agency has established and implemented a standard method for captioning dual compensation files.
+Comments: OPM partially concurs with this recommendation.
+According to an OPM official, the agency has established and implemented a standard method for captioning dual compensation files.
 In addition, according to this official, OPM has provided training to staff who routinely create and access these case files within the agency's document management system.
 We discussed OPM's efforts on this issue several times during 2016 and will continue to monitor whether OPM will use the new captioning procedures.
+As of August 2018, OPM provided documentation that it has taken steps to meet the spirit of the recommendation, including (1) establishing procedures for documenting the dual compensation waiver review process; (2) devising a standardized captioning system for labeling all new DCW cases, be they individual waivers or requests for delegation of authority from OPM; and (3) providing training on captioning dual compensation waiver packages in its document management system in February 2015 and again in April 2015.
+This training included standardized captioning, as well as search, identification, and retrieval capabilities of the DMS system.
+Due to these actions we consider this recommendation closed.

 Recommendation: To improve OPM's assistance to agencies and management of its dual compensation waiver program, the Director of OPM should establish policies and procedures for documenting the dual compensation waiver review process.